 Reading & Sharing

 I am an avid reader, mainly of English books.
-Depending on the year, I read anywhere from 3 or 4 textbooks to 20+ non-fiction books.
-For fiction books, I like Chinese online literature.
-Here are some of the books I've enjoyed recently:
+Depending on the year, I read anywhere from 3 or 4 textbooks to 20+ nonfiction books.
+For fiction, I enjoy Chinese online literature.
+Here are some of the books I have enjoyed recently:

 - Ages & Stages, A Parent's Guide to Normal Childhood Development.